 We even saw plenty of fur seals right under the arch which made for a truly unforgettable sight!

 Located just at the start of the walkway for Admirals Arch is Cape Du Couedic Lighthouse.
 Named after a French naval officer – Charles Louis du Couedic – this lighthouse was built over 100 years ago.
 Visitors to the area even have the option of staying at the old keepers’ cottages.
 How quaint is that?!

 As the lighthouse is located on the western coast of the island, we highly recommend visiting at sunset to catch the sky change colours!

 You don’t have to necessarily go deep into Flinders Chase National Park to discover some of its best attractions.
 There are plenty of short and long walks from the Visitors Centre to explore local wildlife.

-We ventured on the Platypus Waterholes Walk, which is an easy 4.5 kms return walk where the lucky few can spot the elusive platypus.
-Unfortunately, we weren’t as lucky because these animals, like the others, surface after dusk and we were there at mid-afternoon.
+We ventured on the Platypus Waterholes Walk, which is an easy 4.5 km return walk where the lucky few can spot the elusive platypus.
+Unfortunately, we weren’t as lucky because these animals, like the others, only surface after dusk and we were there at mid-afternoon.
 But we did see a few koalas and some unique plants.